 The annual award has been presented since 1987 as a memorial to Dr. Harry Paikin, a trustee for the Board of Education for the City of Hamilton from 1944 until his death in 1985.

 The Fred L. Bartlett Memorial Award is presented annually for outstanding contribution to education throughout Ontario by an active or retired member of the teaching profession.
-This year’s recipient is Marilyn Gouthro, former Director of Education at the Lakehead District School Board.
+This year’s recipient is Rod Peturson, recently retired Superintendent of Education at the Greater Essex County District School Board.

-Secondary school student Debeka Navaranjan, Agincourt Collegiate Avenue, Toronto District School Board, and Dana Vanthof, Englehart High School, DSB Ontario North East were co-recipients of the Jack A. MacDonald Award of Merit.
-Debeka has been recognized for her top-ranking academic achievements, leadership, and inspiring community service.
+Secondary school students Chelsea Geen, Moira Secondary School, Hastings and Prince Edward District School Board, and Dana Vanthof, Englehart High School, DSB Ontario North East were co-recipients of the Jack A. MacDonald Award of Merit.
+Chelsea and Dana have been recognized for their top-ranking academic achievements, leadership, and inspiring school and community service.

-The Ontario Public School Boards’ Association represents 1.3 million students who attend public schools across the province.
+The Ontario Public School Boards’ Association represents 1.2 million students who attend public schools across the province.
 The Association believes that the role of public education is to provide universally accessible education opportunities for all students regardless of their ethnic, racial or cultural backgrounds, social or economic status, individual exceptionality, or religious preference.

 – 30 –